Fall 2018 International Freshman

 San Diego State University accepts international first-time freshman applications starting October 1 for admission the following fall.
 SDSU does not offer spring admission.
-Get started by reviewing the deadlines and admission criteria below, and then find out how to apply.
+Get started by reviewing the deadlines and admission criteria below, and then complete the steps to apply.

 Who is a Freshman?